Week in Review: Pet startups will be the death of Silicon Valley – TechCrunch

 Extra Crunch

 Our premium subscription business had another great week of content.
 Our good friend Alex Wilhelm (who hired me as an intern four years ago!) is back at TechCrunch and has fired up a new series on Extra Crunch.
-Here’s his first post on the new hot club to join.
+Here’s his first post on the new hot club to join:

 The $100M ARR Club

-“…Firms with valuations that their revenues can’t back are in similar straits.
+…Firms with valuations that their revenues can’t back are in similar straits.
 In the post-WeWork era, some unicorns are starting to look a bit long in the tooth.
 I suspect that the companies in most danger are those with slim revenues (compared to their valuations), poor revenue quality (compared to software startups) or both.

-Sign up for more newsletters including my colleague Darrell Etherington’s new space-focused newsletter Max Q here.
+Sign up for more newsletters, including my colleague Darrell Etherington’s new space-focused newsletter Max Q, here.